-Geology is the study of the Earth, from the highest mountains to the depths of the oceans.
-Geology examines phenomena such as earthquakes, volcanoes, glaciers, mountains, shorelines, minerals, gems and global climate change and their impact on the past and future development of the Earth System.
+Geology is the study of the Earth, from the highest mountains to the core.
+Geology examines phenomena such as earthquakes, volcanoes, glaciers, mountains, shorelines, minerals, mantle convection, Earth's magnetic field, plate tectonics, the evolution of life through time, and global climate change and its impact on the past and future development of the Earth.

 - Three or four year degree